-1. Make sure that you stand on an Anti-static mat.
-(Do not stand on a rug or carpet.)

-2. It is also strongly recommended that you wear an anti-static strap.
-(Anti-static straps can be purchased at your local computer hardware stores.)3.
+- 1. Make sure that you stand on an Anti-static mat.
+(Do not stand on a rug or carpet.) - 2.It is also strongly recommended that you wear an anti-static strap.
+(Anti-static straps can be purchased at your local computer hardware stores.) - 3.
 With the power supply plugged in and the system turned off, touch an unpainted area of the system chassis before handling the motherboard or any component.
-Remember to do this each time you handle the board.
+Remember to follow the above procedure whenever you handle the motherboard or its components.